JulianHayward/Azure-MG-Sub-Governance-Reporting/README.md

 ### Facts

-Disabled Subscriptions and Subscriptions where Quota Id starts with with "AAD_" are being skipped (check parameter `-SubscriptionQuotaIdWhitelist`), all others are queried.
+Disabled Subscriptions and Subscriptions where Quota Id starts with with "AAD_" are being skipped, all others are queried.
 More info on Quota Id / Offer numbers: <a href="https://docs.microsoft.com/en-us/azure/cost-management-billing/costs/understand-cost-mgt-data#supported-microsoft-azure-offers" target="_blank">Supported Microsoft Azure offers</a>
 .

 ARM Limits are not acquired programmatically, they are hardcoded.
 The links used to check related Limits are commented in the param section of the script.